monotek/monotek.github.io/_posts/2016-11-07-kibana-mailreports.md

 It depends on PhantomJS, which can be found on <http://phantomjs.org/>.
 PhantomJS is a headless WebKit browser scriptable with a JavaScript API.
 So you're able to browse (Kibana) websites and save them to JPG.
 These JPGs can be send via mail easily.

-First of all you have to get a phantomjs binary somewhere.
-If you want to buil itd yourselv follow instructions of <http://phantomjs.org/build.html>.
+First of all you have to get a PhantomJS binary somewhere.
+If you want to build it yourself follow instructions of <http://phantomjs.org/build.html>.

 Now get the mail report scripts from my GitHub page.
 You can find everything here: <https://github.com/monotek/kibana-mailreports>